300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Making A Assassin (season 1) was launched on Netflix through which 12 months?

-- Which US state was Joe Unique a.ok.a. the Tiger King’s G.W.
-Zoo based mostly?
+- Which US state was Joe Unique a.okay.a. the Tiger King’s G.W.
+Zoo primarily based?

-- What number of actresses performed the a part of Queen Elizabeth II in The Crown up to now (season 1, 2, 3)?
+- What number of actresses performed the a part of Queen Elizabeth II in The Crown to date (season 1, 2, 3)?

 Answers